 Boyd and his wife, Debbie, have five children and three grandchildren.

 Stan Rasmussen, Director of Public Affairs

 Stan Rasmussen directs Sutherland legislative efforts on Utah’s Capitol Hill and coordinates the Institute’s interactions with the Governor’s office and other state and local leaders.
 With extensive experience in management, training and performance coaching before becoming fully immersed in the world of public policy, he worked with organizations and clients in the legal, healthcare, environmental, banking and manufacturing industries, and with agencies in the public sector.
-Stan developed and manages the Institute’s award-winning Sutherland Transcend Series, a program for elected officials and interested community and business leaders.
-He and his wife, Chris, have three sons, two wonderful daughters-in-law, and three beautiful grandchildren.
+Stan developed the Institute’s award-winning Sutherland Transcend Series, a program for elected officials and interested community and business leaders.
+He and his wife, Chris, have three sons, three daughters-in-law, and six beautiful grandchildren.

 David Buer, Director of Communications